abtion/rails-template/README.md

 To allow Dependabot to auto-merge security updates, you need to add a secret token to the settings of your project on GitHub.
 Follow these steps:

+1. Acquire a token
+   1. Sign into github using the client github account (for more info, see: https://inside.abtion.com/tools_and_services/access_and_permissions.html#github).
+   2. Create an access token (use this guide: https://docs.github.com/en/github/authenticating-to-github/keeping-your-account-and-data-secure/creating-a-personal-access-token).
+2. Set up the token
-1. Go to "Settings" > "Secrets".
+   1. Go to "Settings" > "Secrets" for the repository.
    2. Click "New secret".
-3. Set the name to `DEPENDABOT_TOKEN` and insert a secret key (must be maximum 64 kb).
+   3. Set the name to `DEPENDABOT_TOKEN` and insert the token.
    4. Click "Add secret".

 ## Contributing